PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/EventBeamFinder.md

 3. Get on your bike.
 4. Enter the menu and place the cursor over the Town Map.
 5. Exit the menu with "B"
-6. Confirm you are in the overworld (not in the menu).
+6. Close the menu (if not already closed).
 7. Check that there is nothing in front of you that can be interacted with.
 8. Start the program in game or the [Change Grip/Order Menu](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md) depending on which option you choose.